-Matlock Information Guide
+Matlock Town Guide

 Matlock in Derbyshire , county town of Derbyshire and home to the Derbyshire County Council, the Derbyshire Dales District Council and Matlock Town council

-Matlock is situated in Derbyshire, on the edge of the Peak District National Park, about 20 miles north of Derby.
+Matlock is a town situated in Derbyshire, on the edge of the Peak District National Park, about 20 miles north of Derby.
 Matlock is the county town of Derbyshire and is home to the Derbyshire County Council, the Derbyshire Dales District Council and Matlock Town Council.

 Contact information for theser administrative centres is as follows

 Derbyshire Dales District Council